linux-china/pyscript-vite-demo/README.md

 console.log('Hello, world!')
 ```

-You can put other global variables in js.py, for example jQuery stub:
+You can put other global variables in these modules, for example jQuery stub:

 ```python
 from typing import Any, Optional